 This certification course satisfies the 24 Hour Family Childcare Pre-Service training.
 Gain a broad overview of major concepts, theories and research related to the social, emotional, cognitive, and physical development of the child from birth through age 12.
 This course covers 4 hours in each of the following domains, community, child development, special needs, curriculum, professionalism, and health safety and nutrition, required to meet MSDE Family Childcare training module outcomes.
 You must successfully complete all course requirements to receive a certificate.
 Aligns with MD Staff Credential levels 2-4.
 Students will earn 24 clock hours of approved training: for initial registration for home daycare.
-Students will recieve 24 clock hours of approved MSDE training that includes 4 clock hours in each of the six core of knowledge competencies.
+Students will receive 24 clock hours of approved MSDE training that includes 4 clock hours in each of the six core of knowledge competencies.

 Objectives / Learning Outcomes: